 The head of Japan's most influential business lobby on Wednesday met with Chinese Vice President Li Yuanchao as the two countries are trying to at least boost economic exchanges amid continuing political tensions.

-The meeting in Beijing between Hiromasa Yonekura, chairman of the Japan Business Federation, also known as Keidanren, and Li comes as the two countries are trading accusations over an unusually close encounter of their defense aircraft on the weekend over the East China Sea.
+The meeting comes as the two countries are trading accusations over an unusually close encounter of their defense aircraft on the weekend over the East China Sea.

 Yonekura has told reporters that given the interdependence of Asia's two biggest economies, he would convey to Li the importance of not stopping "private-sector diplomacy" to lay the groundwork for the restart of frequent contacts at government levels.

-While continuing to criticize Japanese Prime Minister Shinzo Abe's government, China has started accepting non-governmental but high-level delegations from Tokyo, sending clearer signals in recent weeks on its interest in promoting exchanges between parliamentarians, business leaders and local government officials.
+While continuing to criticize Japanese Prime Minister Shinzo Abe's government, China has started accepting nongovernmental but high-level delegations from Tokyo, sending clearer signals in recent weeks of its interest in promoting exchanges between parliamentarians, business leaders and local government officials.

 Starting with the Tokyo governor's visit to Beijing in late April, China has arranged a flurry of meetings between its senior officials and Japanese delegations.